DenninJulian/Cyber-Security-Projects/Project-1-Scanning-and-Enumerating-a-Local-Network-with-Nmap.md

 sudo nmap -A 192.168.1.0/24
 ```
 Expected Output: Comprehensive information about the devices on the network, including open ports, services, versions, operating systems, and traceroute details.

-## Additional Resources
-Nmap Official Documentation
-Nmap Cheat Sheet
-Online Nmap Course on Udemy

-This project will give you a solid foundation in using Nmap for network scanning and enumeration, essential skills for any ethical hacker.